qchenevier/MBA_memoire/doc/action_organization.md

 Two-sided markets represent a refinement of the concept of network effects.
 There are both same-side and cross-side network effects.
 Each network effect can be either positive or negative.
 An example of a positive same-side network effect is end-user PDF sharing or player-to-player contact in PlayStation 3; a negative same-side network effect appears when there is competition between suppliers in an online auction market or competition for dates on Match.com. [from the [Two-sided Market](https://en.wikipedia.org/wiki/Two-sided_market) wikipedia page]

-#### Platforms cross-side positive externality: pooling uncertainty
+#### Platforms are pooling uncertainty, which is a cross-side positive externality

 Networks can allow buyers and sellers collectively to pool uncertainty in demand, a motive we see in many of the above examples.
 When sellers have links to more buyers, they are insulated from the difficulties facing any one buyer.
 And when buyers purchase from the same set of sellers, there is a saving in overall investment costs [@Hagiu2015].